-To completely dominate the Xbox Scorpio over a year from its release, you'll want the most powerful graphics card in the world: the Nvidia GTX 1080.
-The GTX 1080 comes with 8GB of G5X memory, 2560 CUDA cores and an incredible nine teraflops of performance.
+Of course if you want to completely dominate the Xbox Scorpio in the graphics department, you'll want one of the most powerful graphics card in the world: the Nvidia GTX 1080 Ti.
+The GTX 1080 Ti comes with 11GB of GDDR5X memory, 3584 CUDA cores and an incredible 11.3 teraflops of performance.

 Buying the processor